arenberg-watermill/arenberg-watermill.github.io/_pages/purpose.md

 ### Why was this made?

-Originally, the subject of this thesis was looking at the economic feasibility of power production by the watermill.
-After measuring the actual power capabilities, it soon became clear that this project is not feasible at all.
-Instead, the focus was shifted to a didactic work for other students looking to find information on the workings of the watermill, along with real time information.
+Originally, the subject of this thesis was to investigate the economic feasibility of power production by the watermill.
+After measuring the actual power capabilities and looking into relevant literature, it soon became clear that this project can never be achieved in a financially responsible manner.
+Instead, the focus was shifted to a didactic work for other students or interested parties looking to find information on the workings of the watermill, along with real time information.
 If you happen to come across this site without knowing what the watermill looks like, you can find pictures below!

 <figure>